Lifecycle Marketing

 QA + Systems testing

 During the design phase, our Marketing Operations team used Litmus to give us true 1:1 previews of each email.
 I built a tracker that allowed our copywriter and me to methodically review every send, flagging any design or copy inconsistencies as they came up during the build.
-In parallel, the MOps team corrected issues in real time.
-We reviewed emails across mobile and desktop, in both light and dark modes, and tested them in major email clients like Gmail, Outlook, and Yahoo.

 The MOps team and I mapped each journey in the flow and asked members of the marketing team to sign up as two to three different use cases.
 This allowed us to confirm that emails were triggering in the correct order and with the correct content.
 With everything running smoothly, we were ready for final release.